0xPolygon/polygon-edge-docs/docs/additional-features/stress-testing.md

 This guide assumes that:

-- You have a working polygon-sdk network up and running (using IBFT or dev)
+- You have a working Polygon-SDK network up and running
 - Both your JSON-RPC endpoints are reachable
 - For each of the sender accounts you use, its private key must be saved as an environment variable with the following format:
   - PSDK_ADDRESS=PRIVATE_KEY